To get screened for/to diagnose infectious mononucleosis (glandular fever).

 How is it used?

 The Monospot test is used to determine whether you have infectious mononucleosis.
 This test is rapid and easy to perform, but it is not 100% specific.
 More testing may be needed to confirm that the disease is mononucleosis and not another illness.
+However, due its practicalities, the heterophile test remains the diagnostic point-of-care test of choice in many clinical settings.

 When is it requested?